snypnus/Data-line-extractor/README.md

 # Python
-This is the project demo file for a firewall.
+This is the project demo file for python project.
-I am using python to write down scripts for applying firewall rules on MacOS , Linux based system OS or Windows OS.
-The idea is to first start from writing normal programs for python and then gradually start the project with firewall rules.
+This file will let the user get the specific lines which are in a file having the keywords they want.